armandosunny/EcoNicheS/README.md

 By country, the data can be delimited in the same way or using .asc files to more precisely trim the layers according to the geographical area.

 > [!IMPORTANT]
-> There is also the option to provide your own files with layers or environmental variables and crop them with .asc files or using shape files.
+> There is also the option to *provide your own files with layers or environmental variables and crop them with .asc files or using **shape files***.
 If you are familiar with shape files and their handling in R you will know that it is necessary to provide all the related files, so please upload all of them in the corresponding section in the application.

 <img width="1045" alt="Captura de pantalla 2024-07-20 a la(s) 10 32 36 a m" src="https://github.com/user-attachments/assets/ed35fc53-250f-44b7-8557-b4b22d6cd704">